nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Enter choice: 2
 Adding new dish...
 The name of dish: some dish
-The price of dish:
+The price (will be rounded into 1 decimal place) of dish:
 ```
 > Enter the price of the new dish

 #### Notice
-`Name` of the dish cannot be empty, and `price` of the dish cannot be negative (`price` being 0 means this dish is free to serve).
+`Name` of the dish cannot be empty, and `price` of the dish cannot be negative and will be rounded to 10 cents. (`price` being 0 means this dish is free to serve).

 ## Order Management